nuwave/lighthouse/docs/master/api-reference/directives.md

 ### Examples

-You may specify an argument that is used to find a specific model instance against which the permissions should be checked.
+In `find` parameter you may specify an input argument which is used to find a specific model instance by primary key against which the permissions should be checked.

 ```graphql
 type Query {